 The 54-mile Selma to Montgomery National Historic Trail was established by Congress in 1996 to commemorate the 1965 Voting Rights March from Selma to Montgomery, Alabama.
 Led by Dr. Martin Luther King Jr., the participants—committed to King's non-violent ways—began at the Brown Chapel AME Church in Selma.
 As they crossed the Edmund Pettus Bridge on March 7, 1965, marchers were beaten on a day that has become known as "Bloody Sunday."
-The five-day march that followed included 25,000 marchers and ended near the Montgomery capitol building on March 25th.
+The 5-day march that followed included 25,000 marchers and ended near the Montgomery capitol building on March 25th.

 The Selma to Montgomery National Historic Trail officially starts at the Selma Interpretive Center, but marchers technically started up the street at the Brown Chapel AME.
 Stop by to see the Dr. Martin Luther King Jr. bust and memorial outside and then head to the trail's official starting point, the Selma Interpretive Center.